tkephart96/tkephart96/README.md

 🌑 By night, I’m playing around with data that catches my interest

-📖 I learned some Data Science at Codeup and I'm learning more at the UC Boulder
+📖 I learned some Data Science at Codeup and I'm learning more at UC Boulder

 🌠🔭 I'm interested in the ways data can be used for lots of things, especially 🍃 nature, 🚀 science, and 📝 natural language